May all students apply for financial assistance?

 How is financial assistance determined?

-Need is determined by the Financial Assistance Committee, which uses the current tax returns, W-2, IRS Tax Form 4506-t, and FACTS application.
+Need is determined by the Financial Assistance Committee, which uses the current tax returns (personal and business, if applicable), W-2, IRS Tax Form 4506-t, and FACTS application.
 Through all submitted materials, the committee then determines qualification for assistance and how much assistance is granted.

 Should I apply for assistance?